kencormack/pistar-lastqso/README.md

       Disable the large font display of callsigns and ID #s.
 This conserves vertical screen-space.

+  -p|--poll
+      For DMR users configured to use Brandmeister master servers, pistar-lastqso will ordinarily query the BM servers ONCE at startup, to see which talkgroups (both static AND dynamic) you are linked to.
+Those TGs will be shown in the non-scrolling region, when -t|--top is used.
+Adding or removing talkgroups, through PTT, TG 4000, the pi-star admin screen, Brandmeister's "My Devices", or by any other means, will not be reflected on screen until pistar-lastqso is stopped and run again, from the command line.

+      However, if the "-p|--poll" option is used, this causes the program to "poll" Brandmeister between every communication displayed, resulting in a screen that will effectively track your currently linked TGs.
+This is especially helpful for users who jump around a lot between dynamic TGs, as it will track these TGs as they are linked or unlinked.

+      Note that because there is a network connection made to the BM server, and a query made, every time the data is polled, this *can* induce a slight delay, especially on single-core Raspberry Pi Zero-based hotspots, or on slow networks.
+On multi-core Pis (including the new Raspberry Pi Zero 2), with a decent network connection, this delay isn't a problem.

   -r|--replay /full/path/to/file
       FOR DEVELOPMENT USE: This option allows the specified file to be "replayed" from the start, as if it were the current log.